sashs/Ropper/README.md

 and you can search for gadgets to build rop chains for different architectures (x86/X86_64, ARM/ARM64, MIPS/MIPS64, PowerPC).
 For disassembly ropper uses the awesome [Capstone Framework](http://www.capstone-engine.org).

+NOTE: I recommend to use the dev version of ropper, because bugfixes are earlier available in dev branch.

 Install
 -------